jamessu2/youtube_playlist_summary/README.md

 - Youtube's video durations are supplied in a format called: ["ISO 8601"](https://en.wikipedia.org/wiki/ISO_8601#Durations)
 - With an API key, we can retrieve a count of *"Total items in playlist"*, which includes non-public / non-published videos.
 However, the videos themselves can't actually be retrieved with API alone.
 	- You'd need an OAuth client ID, which is a different ballgame and outside the scope of this project.
-- A "[Deleted video]" in a Youtube playlist won't count to this project's calculated total watch time, but it will still count as one of the max 50 videoIds in a single video GET request.
+- A "[Deleted video]" in a Youtube playlist won't count to this project's calculated total watch time, but it will still count as one of the 50 video ids allowed in a single video GET request.
 (50 is the max allowed.)
 	- So for example, if a Youtube playlist has 52 videos, 5 of which are labeled as "[Deleted video]", this script will ping the Youtube API 4 times:
 		1. Pinging "playlist" once for the first 50 videos
 		2. Pinging "video" once for the title and duration of those 50 videos